Udokailodigwe/meet/README.md

 ⦁		Given: a user has previously accessed events online and is currently offline</br>
 ⦁		When: app or event page is opened</br>
 ⦁		Then: stored cached data will be made available to user</br>
-	Scenario 2: Show error when user changes the settings (city, time range)</br>
+	SCENARIO 2: Show error when user changes the settings (city, time range)</br>
 ⦁		Given: user is offline </br>
 ⦁		When: user tries to change city, time range settings</br>
 ⦁		Then: show error message</br>

 **USER STORY 5** </br>
 As a user, I would like to be able to see a chart showing the upcoming events in each city so that I know what events are organized in which city.</br>
-Scenario 1: Show a chart with the number of upcoming events in each city</br>
+ScCENARIO 1: Show a chart with the number of upcoming events in each city</br>
 ⦁	Given: a user is logged in on main page</br>
 ⦁	When: they want to access upcoming events</br>
 ⦁	Then: updated event will shown on main page.	</br>